kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 1. Prepare kubeconfig of cluster-admin privileges so that it can be added as secret and then this cluster can be added as Seed in master cluster configuration
     ```shell
     make create-long-lived-seed-kubeconfig
+    # Above make target creates a file seed-ready-kube-config with base64 encoded kubeconfig
+    # Manually update the content of seed-ready-kube-config in the ./dev/demo-master/seed-kubeconfig-secret-india.yaml

     # NOTE: export master kubeconfig for below operation
     kubectl apply -f dev/demo-master/seed-kubeconfig-secret-india.yaml